viktorgullmark/dynamic-router/README.md

 How it works:

-- Uses a wild-card route to catch unkown routes
+- Uses a wild-card route to catch unknown routes
 - Whenever a unknown route is hit, the guard will fetch the routes and reset the config, and continue to load the request
 - Stores the config across the scope inside a config-service